-Professor Nicola Clayton is Honorary / Advisory Psychologist of the United Sigma Intelligence Association.
+Professor Nicola Clayton is an Honorary / Advisory Psychologist of the United Sigma Intelligence Association (USIA).

 She is Professor of Comparative Cognition in the Department of Psychology at the University of Cambridge, a Fellow of Clare College and a Fellow of the Royal Society.
 Her expertise lies in the contemporary study of comparative cognition, integrating a knowledge of both biology and psychology to introduce new ways of thinking about the evolution and development of intelligence in non-verbal animals and pre-verbal children.
 She is currently President of the British Science Association Psychology Section.